Nateshbv/Nateshbv.github.io/About.md

 # About Me

 Hello!
 I’m Dr. Natesha B V. Working as a Assistant Professor in the Department of Computer Science and Engineering in Indian Institute of Information Technology Raichur.
-My Research work focuses on Resources Orchestrationa and Service Deployment in the Computing Continuum consisting of Edge, Fog and Cloud Computing, Edge-AI for appplications such as Smart Cities, Smart Industry (Industry 4.0) and 5G.
+My Research work focuses on Resources Orchestration and Service Deployment in the Computing Continuum consisting of Edge, Fog and Cloud Computing, Edge-AI for appplications such as Smart Cities, Smart Industry (Industry 4.0) and 5G.

 ---